 This is something that bugs many in the health field - why do we treat shoulders so differently to many other joints?
-You might be wondering what I mean by this...I mean that when people come in with say, knee pain, we aim to reduce the pain, increase the movement and then gradually load the joint back up to better than pre-injury levels, or as I like to tell my patients - we calm shit down and then build shit back up.
+You might be wondering what I mean by this...I mean that when people come in with say, knee pain, we aim to reduce the pain, increase the movement and then gradually load the joint back up to better than pre-injury levels, or as I like to tell my patients - we calm stuff down and then build stuff back up.

 So why don’t we do this with the shoulder?

 The shoulder seems to be a voodoo for many therapists across all disciplines.
 I’ll admit that it can seem to be a complicated joint when you look at every single little thing that could go wrong.
 It can be overwhelming!
 Your shoulder moves in many different planes and is incredibly strong, whilst incredibly mobile!

 I think that this may be the reason that it typically isn’t treated effectively and if you’re reading this then I can almost guarantee that you have, or have had, frustrating shoulder pain.
 So if you’d humour me for a few minutes, let me offer a solution to your pain.

 Forget muscle pain or nerve pain or joint pain, it’s all pain and it all needs to be dealt with accordingly.
 We have so much amazing research now, which I won’t bore you with, that gives us the tools to help you decrease and be in control of your pain.
 Your perceptions about your pain will be far more important than ANY structural damage!

 Don’t believe me?
 I wouldn’t either, who is this guy!?

 A study in 2013 found NO DIFFERENCE in outcomes between patients given a sham clean out surgery of their knee compared to the real surgery.
 So what does this mean for you and your shoulder?
 It means that if you believe in the treatment you are receiving then your pain will decrease!
 That’s huge.